JSON+RPC 1.0 Specification

 JSON+RPC acknowledges that, on the one hand, JSON-RPC is too straight-jacketed and that makes it hard to express some interfaces (streaming responses? unsolicited tack-in-to-other-response events?), and, on the other hand, is too handwavy and does not help to automatically produce valuable code from the interface description, so JSON+RPC does away with all of it.

-JSON+RPC is a convenient name to put onto your interface description instead of saying, "This interface is in RPC style and uses JSON as a serialization format": a designer is free to design whatever interface is needed for the task at hand.
+JSON+RPC is a convenient name to put onto your interface description, instead of saying, "This interface is in RPC style and uses JSON as a serialization format".
+It lets a designer create whatever interface is needed for the task at hand.

 What is JSON?
+What is RPC?

 Seriously?